 - Mazda CX50: Tighten the V-band clamp to 8-12ft-lbs using a 10mm socket and ratchet, then skip to the next step - Place the supplied V-band clamp over the end of the downpipe.
-Match the orientation shown for easy access when tightening - 2 You may need to remove the nut from the clamp to fit the clamp over the V-band flange - Lift the downpipe into position against the cast bellmouth - Ensure the downpipe is sitting even and flat against the cast bellmouth all around.
+Match the orientation shown for easy access when tightening

+(i) You may need to remove the nut from the clamp to fit the clamp over the V-band flange

+- Lift the downpipe into position against the cast bellmouth - Ensure the downpipe is sitting even and flat against the cast bellmouth all around.
 A very small gap between the flanges is expected as the inner ring does the sealing - Once happy with fitment, use the V-band clamp to hold the two flanges together.
-Tighten to 8-12ft-lbs. using a 10mm socket and ratchet - Overtightening can break the threaded portion of the v-band clamp - Having a Second Person hold the downpipe in position while the other tightens will greatly help the installation process
+Tighten to 8-12ft-Ibs. using a 10mm socket and ratchet - (i) Overtightening can break the threaded portion of the v-band clamp - i Having a Second Person hold the downpipe in position while the other tightens will greatly help the installation process

-- Line up the downpipe flange, midpipe flange, and crush gasket so they are all centered with each other - If the flanges do not seem to line up, you may need to loosen the v-band clamp at the bellmouth and rotate the downpipe slightly - Tighten the two bolt flange hardware to 30ft-lbs. using a 17mm socket, ratchet, and wrench. - Tighten the remaining midpipe hardware to 30ft-lbs using a 17mm socket, ratchet, and wrench - Reinstall the O2 sensor into the midpipe to 22-39ft-lbs.
-Do not overtighten - If installing onto a CorkSport midpipe, secure your O2 wiring how you had it before removal. - If installing onto an OEM midpipe, reinstall the Two(2) 10mm bolts securing the O2 sensor wiring to the OEM midpipe - Wipe down the exhaust with a cleaning agent and clean towel to remove any grease, dirt, or fingerprints.
+• Line up the downpipe flange, midpipe flange, and crush gasket so they are all centered with each other

+(i) If the flanges do not seem to line up, you may need to loosen the v-band clamp at the bellmouth and rotate the downpipe slightly

+- Tighten the two bolt flange hardware to 30ft-lbs. using a 17mm socket, ratchet, and wrench. - Tighten the remaining midpipe hardware to 30ft-lbs using a 17mm socket, ratchet, and wrench - Reinstall the O2 sensor into the midpipe to 22-39ft-lbs.
+Do not overtighten - If installing onto a CorkSport midpipe, remove the two metal tabs originally used to secure the O2 wiring to the midpipe - If installing onto an OEM midpipe, reinstall the Two(2) 10mm bolts securing the O2 sensor wiring to the OEM midpipe - Wipe down the exhaust with a cleaning agent and clean towel to remove any grease, dirt, or fingerprints.
 These can become baked into the exhaust with heat and become extremely difficult to remove